To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 Install anti-virus and anti-spyware software on your computing device.

 Update your software when updates or patches become available to help address vulnerabilities that phishing scams and viruses may seek to exploit.

-If you maintain an account that you access through our Websites or Apps, you are responsible for protecting and maintaining the confidentiality of your user id and password and restricting access to your computing device.
+If you maintain an account that you access through our Websites or Apps, you are responsible for protecting and maintaining the confidentiality of your user id and password, passcode, answers to security questions and restricting access to your computing device.